kdefombelle/kdefombelle.github.io/_posts/2022-09-28-virtualbox.md

 ---
 layout: post
 title:	"VirtualBox"
-date:	 222-09-28 00:00:00 +0800
+date:	 2022-09-28 00:00:00 +0800
 categories: linux
 ---

-Vue.js is a great and trending framework.
-If you followed my first article [Vue.js Getting Started](../../2021/vue-getting-started) you have touched already how it is simple to scaffold and start developping a front end application with rich HTML and styling.

-In this second chapter on Vue.js we will discuss the **routing capability**.
+This post will go through tyhe main elements to install a CentOS image on VirtualBox to get a real Linux system on your (other) OS.

 ## Install CentOS on VirtualBox
 Install Oracle VirtualBox from https://www.virtualbox.org/